 Are your roaches reproducing slowly or not at all?
 Are you having other production problems with a breeder colony?
 While Dubia roaches are extraordinarily healthy feeders, the trade-off is that they can be fussy and slow to multiply.
 Get help identifying and fixing common Dubia roach breeding problems.

-All the information you need to breed and raise vigorous, productive Dubia roaches.
+This guide contains all the information you need to breed and raise vigorous, productive Dubia roaches.
 Includes important considerations about planning your colony, set-up issues, and advice.
 Learn tips and techniques to quickly grow a small breeding colony into one large enough to provide a steady supply of healthy, nutritious feeders.

 A widely-held belief is that Dubia roach nymphs grow faster in their own enclosure after being removed from breeding colonies.
 But is this true?
 A study found that nymphs grow both faster and bigger in the presence of adults as opposed to isolation.
 Read this post for details…